-A Grand Rapids native holding a degree in Public Administration and minors in both Business and Sociology from Grand Valley State University, Jorge joins the Start Garden team in 2017 from his time spent as Executive Director of the West Michigan Hispanic Chamber of Commerce.
-His involvement with the Hispanic Chamber began with the inception of the organization.
-Gonzalez has established it as a central connecting point for Hispanic entrepreneurs in West Michigan, both for aspiring business owners and seasoned veterans.
+A Grand Rapids native holding a degree in Public Administration and minors in both Business and Sociology from GVSU, Jorge joins the Start Garden team in 2017 from his time as Executive Director of the West Michigan Hispanic Chamber of Commerce.
 Prior to that, he was at LINC UP as the Director of Economic Development for four years and has 15 years of experience in the banking industry.
 His last banking position was as VP of Community Development from 2005 to 2010.
 Gonzalez has been married for 18 years and has five children.
 In his spare time he enjoys running, occasional golf, spending time with friends and family.

 Darel Ross II